freebirdjs/freebird/README.md

 3. [Installation](#Installation)
 4. [Basic Usage](#Basic)
 5. [APIs and Events](#APIs)
-    * Basic Methods
+    * Basic methods
-    * Network Management
+    * Network management
+6. Freebird Base Classes
+    * Netcore class
-    * Device Operations
+    * Device class
-    * Gadget Operations
+    * Gadget class
+7. Advanced Topics
+    * Remote process communication (RPC)
+    * How to add a transport for RPC
+    * How to add a plugin

 <a name="Overview"></a>
 ## 1. Overview